pillarpress/pillar-press-content-blocks/README.txt

 == Description ==

-The Content Blocks plugin from Pillar Press provides you with custom blocks for the new [Gutenberg](#?utm_source=WP.org%20Description%20Gberg%20Link&utm_campaign=wporg_gberg_link) block editor.
-Blocks are chunks of content such as paragraphs, images, galleries, columns, and more.
+The Content Blocks plugin from [Pillar Press](http://pillar.press) provides you with custom blocks for the new [Gutenberg](#?utm_source=WP.org%20Description%20Gberg%20Link&utm_campaign=wporg_gberg_link) block editor.

-Content Blocks is under active development and is used on production sites at your own risk.
+**Please Note**: Content Blocks is under active development and is used on production sites at your own risk.
 Because the new editor is still in production, breaking changes could be expected.

 ## Contribute